Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Applications

-\paragraph{Tool adaptation} Tool adaptation has progressed equally rapidly, driven by the need to support diverse scientific tasks.
-Tools such as SyntheMol and related frameworks integrate ML-based molecular property predictors as reward functions to steer generative models toward biologically desirable compounds~\cite{swanson2024generative, krishnan2025generative}.
-ToolUniverse focuses on scalable scientific tool creation: a discovery module constructs tools from natural language specifications, and an optimizer iteratively refines them before incorporation into a shared library for custom agent assembly~\cite{gao2025democratizing}.
-Biomni takes a complementary approach by manually mining biomedical literature to curate a high-quality tool repository, which can be dynamically injected into agent workflows~\cite{huang2025biomni}.
-Meanwhile, STELLA proposes a self-evolving paradigm where an expanding Template Library captures reasoning strategies and a Tool Ocean continuously grows as a tool-creation agent autonomously discovers and integrates new bioinformatics utilities~\cite{jin2025stella}.
+\paragraph{Tool adaptation.} Tool adaptation in drug discovery spans a spectrum from manual curation to autonomous creation.
+At the curated end, Biomni~\cite{huang2025biomni} mines biomedical literature to assemble a hand-verified tool repository that agents can invoke on demand (T1).
+In the middle, SyntheMol and related frameworks integrate ML-based molecular property predictors as reward functions to steer generative models toward biologically desirable compounds~\cite{swanson2024generative, krishnan2025generative}, a form of T2 where computational chemistry tools are trained under agent-derived supervision.
+At the autonomous end, ToolUniverse~\cite{gao2025democratizing} constructs tools from natural language specifications and iteratively refines them before incorporation into a shared library, while STELLA~\cite{jin2025stella} operates a self-evolving loop in which a Tool Ocean continuously grows as a tool-creation agent discovers and integrates new bioinformatics utilities.
+The progression from curated to autonomous tool creation parallels the T1$\to$T2 gradient seen in other domains, but is complicated by the requirement for domain-expert validation of each new tool's scientific correctness.

+\paragraph{Paradigm mapping.} Drug discovery and development benefits from all four adaptation paradigms. \textbf{A1} applies when agents interact with computational chemistry tools that provide verifiable outputs (e.g., docking scores, molecular property predictions). \textbf{A2} governs the higher-level research workflow (e.g., hypothesis generation, literature synthesis) where holistic quality matters. \textbf{T1} tools are abundant: AlphaFold2~\cite{jumper2021highly}, ESMFold~\cite{lin2023evolutionary}, and molecular property predictors are pre-trained independently and used as plug-and-play components. \textbf{T2} adaptation is exemplified by systems like STELLA and ToolUniverse, where the tool ecosystem evolves under agent supervision.
+The long feedback loops inherent in wet-lab validation (weeks to months) make this domain particularly challenging, as the reward signal is sparse and delayed compared to code execution or retrieval.